Not every criminal is a psychopath and not every psychopath is a criminal.

 The explanation for this is that people with psychopathic traits have impaired functioning in the front part of the brain

-This part handles things like planning and impulse control but in also an instrumental for a keen sense of smell.
+This part handles things like planning and impulse control but is also instrumental for a keen sense of smell.

 7. Promiscuous sexual behaviour